maxmax65/RepData_PeerAssessment1/PA1_template.md

 names(compl.values.per.day)[2]<-"tot.steps"
 ```

-The frequencies of the total number of steps per day - including the 8 with reconstructed values - are distributed as per the following histogram, where are added also two vertical lines corresponding to the values of the median and of the mean of the total number of steps per day.
+The frequencies of the total number of steps per day - including the 8 with imputed values - are distributed as per the following histogram, where are also added two vertical lines corresponding to the values of the median and of
+the mean of the total number of steps per day.

 ```r
 tit="Histogram of total steps per day (reconstructed dataset)"